mbkoltai/ExaStoLog/doc/README.md

 <!---##################################################################--->

 #### Fitting by initial numerical gradient

+**this is a crude method and often leads to divergence, we recommend using the lsqnonlin-based method above**

 For the 5 models we analyzed the transition rates have a monotonic effect on model variable values.
 We can take an initial, numerically calculated gradient of the error (SSE) as a function of the rates and attempt to reduce the error by incrementing the rates with their initial direction.